bazelbuild/bazel/tools/build_defs/docker/README.md

         <p>
-          The directory structure from the files is preserved inside the docker image but a prefix path determined by `data_path` is removed from the the directory structure.
+          The directory structure from the files is preserved inside the docker image but a prefix path determined by `data_path` is removed from the directory structure.
 This path can be absolute from the workspace root if starting with a `/` or relative to the rule's directory.
 It is set to `.` by default.
         </p>